all content © Rupert Arrowsmith 2021, all rights reserved

 Arrowsmith is the author of numerous book reviews - here is an example.

 The Transcultural Roots of Modernism

 Major article describing the exchange of cultural ideas between Asia and Europe during the early Twentieth Century, with a particular focus on the influence of Japanese art on Modernist literature, especially the poetry of Ezra Pound, Richard Aldington, and the transatlantic Imagist Movement.

 Spring Pictures: The Assymetric Art of William Empson

 The Times Literary Supplement

-Considers the influence of global Buddhist sculpture and Buddhist thought on William Empson during the early 1930’s, discovering in the process a forgotten painting by Empson himself, and uncovering a globalized love story.
+Considers the influence of global Buddhist sculpture and Buddhist thought on notable English poet and critic William Empson during the early 1930’s, discovering in the process a forgotten painting by Empson himself, and investigating a globalized love story.

 Jacob Epstein: The Indian Connection

 Arrowsmith’s ground-breaking 2008 essay on the great modernist sculptor Jacob Epstein and his debts to Indian temple sculpture.
 Much plagiarized by other scholars - the sincerest form of flattery.

 An Indian Renascence and the Rise of Global Modernism